MSecure/contact-tracing-us/Nevada/README.md

   - android.permission.FOREGROUND_SERVICE
   - full Internet access (android.permission.INTERNET)
   - automatically start at boot (android.permission.RECEIVE_BOOT_COMPLETED)
-  - Allows an app to use device supported biometric modalities.(android.permission.USE_BIOMETRIC)
+  - allows an app to use device supported biometric modalities.(android.permission.USE_BIOMETRIC)
-  - allow use of fingerprint(android.permission.USE_FINGERPRINT)
+  - allow use of fingerprint (android.permission.USE_FINGERPRINT)
   - prevent phone from sleeping (android.permission.WAKE_LOCK)

 ### MANIFEST ANALYSIS
  - Application Data can be Backed up. [android:allowBackup=true].
 This flag allows anyone to backup your application data via adb.
 It allows users who have enabled USB debugging to copy application data off of the device.
  - Broadcast Receiver
-   - [False Positive].
+   - [*False Positive*].
 The permission is maintained by the Google API used.
    - Permission: com.google.android.gms.nearby.exposurenotification.EXPOSURE_CALLBACK
    [android:exported=true]
    - To obtain an certificate for this permission, an allowlisted Google account.
 We assume that this account would only be granted to approved users by Google and these users are not malicious.